 Dominick is a retired American Olympic gymnast.
 He was a member of the 1988 United States Olympic gymnastics team in Seoul, South Korea, and the Team Captain in 1992 in Barcelona, Spain.
 Dominick is a highly decorated gymnast who has won medals at the national and international level including the induction into the USA Gymnastics Hall of Fame and Temple University Athletics Hall of Fame.

 During his athletic career, he demonstrated perseverance with focus on individual and team strategy.
 This has uniquely shaped Dominick into the Financial Advisor he is today.
 A graduate of Temple University with a B.B.A. in Accounting, Dominick holds the Series 3, 7, 63, 65 as well as Life & Health Insurance licenses.
 As a Certified Financial Planner™, he develops comprehensive plans to acutely manage the intersection of pivotal life events and capital market cycles.
 Dominick has also obtained his CIMA® (Certified Investment Management Analyst) designation and is an elite member of the Endowment & Foundation Consultant (EFC) group enabling him to act as fiduciary while consulting on customized solutions in accordance to the philanthropic mission, investment philosophy and financial goals.
-He also actively advises and offers fiduciary services for companies as a Senior Retirement Plan Consultant.
+He also actively advises and offers fiduciary services for companies as a Managing Director/Investments and Portfolio Manager – Solutions Program.

 Before joining UBS Financial Services, he held advisory roles at Oppenheimer Inc. and Wachovia Securities LLC.
 Dominick has worked in wealth management and advisory for over 25 years.
 He currently serves on board for the Wendy Hilliard Foundation and has served on boards for The US Olympic Committee and USA Gymnastics Foundation.